iamsrp/dexter/README.md

 ### Services

 The services are what actually handle the user requests.
 These might be things like playing music, telling you what the weather is or setting some sort of timer.
 A simple `EchoService` is gives a basic example which just says back to you what you said to it.

+## Notes

+This is an attempt to create a home assistant, akin to Google Home, Siri or Alexa, but without reliance on connecting to a proprietary cloud service to do the heavy lifting.
+It's designed to work on a Raspberry Pi running Raspbian, but any Linux distribution will probably work.

+Currently it uses DeepSpeech or PocketSphynx to handle the voice to text rendering.
+However, these run really slowly on a Raspberry Pi so I wound up running them on a more powerful machine (still local), and handing off to that from the Raspberry Pi, to perform the actual voice to text.

+Right now, a bunch of basic services are there, like asking about things and playing music.
+That's pretty much most people tend to use their home assistant for anyhow it seems...